How to Transfer a 457b to an Annuity

 Step-by-Step: How to Transfer a 457(b) to an Annuity

 Step 1: Confirm your distribution options with the plan administrator.
 The rollover process starts with confirming what your 457(b) plan allows and how it processes rollovers.
-Most plans offer a distribution packet or online workflow that lists your choices, including whether a direct rollover is available.
+Most plans offer a distribution packet or online workflow that lists choices, including whether a direct rollover is available.
 This is where we identify whether the plan issues a check, wires funds, or requires special forms.
 Clarifying this early prevents delays later.

 Choosing the Right Annuity Type for a 457(b) Rollover

-Fixed annuities and MYGAs are commonly used when you want a guaranteed rate for a defined period and you prefer clarity over complexity.
-Many retirees use this approach as a stability layer—money that is not exposed to market declines and is positioned to earn contract-defined interest.
-If you want to compare competitive fixed-rate options, start here: Best MYGA Annuity Rates
+A 457(b) rollover can be directed into different annuity structures depending on your goals.
+Fixed annuities and MYGAs are commonly used when you want a guaranteed rate for a defined period and prefer clarity over complexity.
+Many retirees use this approach as a stability layer — money not exposed to market declines, positioned to earn contract-defined interest.
+To compare competitive fixed-rate options, start here: best MYGA annuity rates.
+For a broader view of all current annuity rates and bonus options, our resource on what are today’s best annuity rates? covers the full landscape alongside highest bonus FIA rates for premium-enhancement options.

 457(b) Plan vs. Personally Owned Annuity: A Practical Comparison